davehun01/ProgrammerPuzzle/README.md

 that has been broken up to pieces, in a way that solves the given problem.
 During this project I became acquaintant with Android Studio, basics of greenDAO API, throughout testing of the application I used Espresso API for automated testing.
-The detailed documentation can be viewed here (hungarian):
+The detailed documentation can be viewed in project folder in ProgrammerPuzzle.pdf.